Ignia/Style-Guide/REST APIs/README.md

 -->

 ## Overview

+> *Note:* Since the identifiers, syntax, and design of web services are tightly intertwined, this style guide is instead organized by feature area.

 The following is a broad overview of how different concepts map to different HTTP components; each of these will be covered in more depth below.

 | Concept       | HTTP Location                                 | Example(s)